molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 Details of the construction of the calving files are given in this [technical note](./BUILD/CALVING/README_CALVING.md).

 #### 2.6.3 Spinup strategy.
-IMOTHEP first run will use climatological (seasonal) input for the runoff (liquid and solid).
+IMHOTEP first run will use climatological (seasonal) input for the runoff (liquid and solid).

 For ISBA based runoff, the long term 1979-2018 daily climatology will be used.